HMS Daedalus (1826)

+HMS Daedalus was a 19th-century warship of the Royal Navy.
+She is primarily remembered for a reported sea serpent sighting by her captain and crew in August 1848.

+History

-HMS Daedalus was a nineteenth-century warship of the Royal Navy.
-She was launched as a fifth-rate frigate of 46 guns of the Modified Leda class in 1826, but never commissioned in that role, being roofed over fore and aft and then laid up in Ordinary (reserve).
+The ship was launched as a fifth-rate frigate of 46 guns of the Modified Leda class in 1826, but never commissioned in that role, being roofed over fore and aft and then laid up in Ordinary (reserve).
 After spending 18 years laid up in reserve, she was raséed (cut down) at Woolwich Dockyard into a corvette, reduced to 19 guns in 1844.